curzel-it/bit-therapy/Sources/cpp/README.md

 ```

 ## 🚀 Running
-Well, first follow the building steps, then tou can run the app from the command line, on any number of monitors with any number of pets.
+Well, first follow the building steps, then tou can run the app from the command line, on any number of monitors with any number of pets.<br>

-### `--help`
+Run with `--help` for more information.

 ```
 Allowed options:
-  -h [ --help ]   Shows this help message
-  --species arg   Species of pets to spawn (required) --screen arg    Monitors the app will display on
+  -h [ --help ]         Shows this help message --species arg         Species of pets to spawn (required) --screen arg          Monitors the app will display on (part of the name) --debug               Enable debug hud
 ```

 ### `--species`